cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -store.query-chunk-limit
 [max_chunks_per_query: <int> | default = 2000000]

+# Limit the query time range (end - start time).
+This limit is enforced in the
+# query-frontend (on the received query), in the querier (on the query possibly
-# Limit to length of chunk store queries, 0 to disable.
+# split by the query-frontend) and in the chunks storage.
+0 to disable.
 # CLI flag: -store.max-query-length
 [max_query_length: <duration> | default = 0s]